wasimapinjari/react-artist-catalogue/LEARN.md

 The way you may find bugs and errors is by inspecting the props object that you're passing in components and seeing if you mispelled something.
 You can also see how the key props that we write in Artist component is helping React identify each component uniquely that we didn't actually receive as prop in props object.

-## Selecting Fonts
+### Selecting Fonts

+Before we begin I do like to point out that normal way of working is first making a rough design (wireframe), then designing the website in softwares like Figma, Adobe XD, etc. and then coding the design.

+So you may select fonts, colors, etc in the beginning.
+My approach is little weird.
+I'm going reverse.

 I was working with default fonts initially which I didn't like.
-Since the main work is done now it's time to hunt for cool fonts.
+Now since the main work is done now it's time to hunt for cool fonts.

 For the primary heading, I wanted a cursive font that is readable at a single glance.
 I don't want someone to exert effort trying to understand what's written.